tybottorff/bottorffdocs/notes/literature_notes.md

  - *PIK3CA* mutation results in increase PD-L1 levels, repression of CD8<sup>+</sup> T cell differentiation in cervical cancer
 # Targeting T regulatory (Treg) cells in immunotherapy-resistant cancers
  - high abundance of Tregs associated with resistance to ICB
+# T-bet controls autoaggressive CD8 lymphocyte responses in type 1 diabetes
+ - in absence of T-bet, autoaggressive CD8s reduced in number and produce less IFN-γ but increased IL-2
 # T cell characteristics associated with toxicity to immune checkpoint blockade in patients with melanoma
 ## Abstract
  - irAEs in 10-60% of patients with melanoma treated with ICI